JumpTask logo

 That’s why it’s important to remain authentic and connect with your audience.
 If you feel that YouTube Shorts might not resonate with your audience, you can consider building a separate audience on TikTok and expanding into other niches.

-How to make money on YouTube without making videos
+How to earn money on YouTube without making videos

 Sit back, watch and get paid